Keyboard shortcuts

 3. Build

-This generates your dashboard in ~/Projects/my-cortex/content/.
+This generates your dashboard in the output_dir you set in config (default: ~/Projects/cortex/content/).

 4. Serve

-cd ~/Projects/my-cortex && mdbook serve --port 3456
+cd ~/Projects/cortex && mdbook serve --port 3456

 Open http://localhost:3456 to see your dashboard.